Source: OJ L, 2025/299, 13.2.2025Current language: EN

 the reasons and the impact of the disruptive incident;

-The business continuity plans shall contain procedures to address any disruptions of outsourced critical or important functionsmeans a critical or important function as defined in Article 3, point (22), of Regulation (EU) 2022/2554;, including where those critical or important functionsmeans a critical or important function as defined in Article 3, point (22), of Regulation (EU) 2022/2554; become unavailable.
+The business continuity plans shall contain procedures to address any disruptions of outsourced critical or important functions, including where those critical or important functions become unavailable.

 Springlex and this text is meant purely as a documentation tool and has no legal effect.
 No liability is assumed for its content.
 The authentic version of this act is the one published in the Official Journal of the European Union.